A Breakdown on Sebum and Why It’s Actually Good for the SkinFebruary 08, 2023

 To learn more about sebum, why your skin needs it and what to do when your skin produces too much, we consulted with Dr. Alicia Zalka, a board-certified dermatologist based in Connecticut.
 Keep reading to learn why sebum is so important for the skin and skincare products you can use to manage it when you produce too much.

 What Is Sebum?

-“Sebum is a waxy substance made up of fats that is produced by sebaceous glands of the skin,” says Dr. Zalka.
-It helps lubricate the skin to make it feel softer and moisturized.
+“Sebum is a waxy substance made up of fats that are produced by sebaceous glands of the skin,” says Dr. Zalka.
+Sebum’s main function is to lubricate the skin to make it feel softer and moisturized.
 Dr. Zalka explains that the number and size of sebaceous glands vary, but they are most commonly found on the forehead, chin and scalp.

 Why Your Skin Needs Sebum

 Sebum plays a very important role in the health of your complexion.
 “The desired function of sebum is the maintenance of the skin barrier function,” says Dr. Zalka.
 “It allows the skin to retain moisture while preventing invasion from outside irritants.”
 It also acts as a protective coating that helps prevent dryness and reduce the appearance of aging, all while keeping your skin moisturized.

 As Dr. Zalka mentioned, sebum is made by sebaceous glands, which are located all over the body.
 Many are connected to hair follicles.
 In less science-driven speak, as the hair grows, the glands secrete oil that travels up the follicle to the surface of the skin.
 Because of this, when you produce too much sebum, pores can easily get clogged.
 According to an article in the NCBI, the face and scalp have the most sebaceous glands on the body, which explains why your scalp, along with your forehead and chin (the T-zone) are more common areas that deal with overactive sebum production and acne.

 How Much Sebum Is Normal?